PMS: The Ultimate Survival Guide For Women

 You can tame the PMS demon

 Good news!
 The demon can be tamed with some lifestyle changes.
-Regular exercise is a good start: aerobic activities like jogging, walking, and swimming stimulate your metabolism and blood circulation, release endorphins, thus soothing cramps and improving your overall mood.
+Regular exercise is a good start: aerobic activities like jogging, walking, and swimming stimulates your metabolism and blood circulation, release endorphins, thus soothing cramps and improving your overall mood.
 So put on your running shoes, open Runtastic and get out into the outdoors.

 If you prefer to stay indoors or workout in private, yoga can be a good alternative.
 A little bit of „OM“ creates a general sense of relaxation.
 In the search for inner balance, Apps can also be a great help, especially if you have no previous experience with sun salutations.